WICG/kv-storage/README.md

 #### `keys()`

-Returns a promise for an array containing all the stored keys.
+Returns an async iterator for all the stored keys, sorted in the underlying IndexedDB key order.

 #### `values()`

-Returns a promise for an array containing all the stored values.
+Returns an async iterator for all the stored values, sorted to correspond with `keys()`.

 #### `entries()`

-Returns a promise for an array containing all the stored key/value pairs, each as a two-element array.
+Returns an async iterator of `[key, value]` pairs, sorted to correspond with `keys()`.

 ### `new StorageArea()`: separate storage areas